-A SST Meeting is a group comprised of educators and specialists brought together to consider the general education interventions and supports that would best benefit the needs of the scholar.
+An SST Meeting is a group of educators, specialists, and the Learning Coach, brought together to consider the general education interventions and supports that would best benefit the needs of the scholar.
 Scholars who are continually not making progress with their Tier 1 and Tier 2 interventions in place should be referred to an SST.
 The data from the previously used interventions, current academic progress, scholar history, and test scores (State and Benchmarks) will be used to develop an action plan to support the scholar.
 Data monitoring will be completed weekly to determine the success of the action plan and then reviewed by the team at the follow up meeting.
-Prior to a referral for assessment, to determine if a scholar has special needs, general education interventions will be provided under our MTSS framework.
-All scholars suspected of having a disability and needing a possible referral for special education or 504, should be referred to the SST team to develop interventions prior to a referral for special education or 504 assessment.
+Before a referral for assessment to determine if a scholar has special needs, general education interventions should be provided under our MTSS framework.
+Scholars suspected of having a disability and potentially needing a special education or 504 referral should first be referred to the SST team to develop interventions.